merelin/diffa/release-notes/next.md

 ## Upgrading

-Please note that Diffa will not automatically upgrade itself to this version from release 1.6.
+Please note that Diffa will not automatically upgrade itself from any version below 1.7.